sabrinamerkin/sabrinamerkin.github.io/_posts/2024-09-02-Sales Forecasting.md

 This function also selected an ARIMA(0,1,1) model!

 Let's try comparing our ARIMA model to some other approaches.
 First, we will consider an Exponential Smoothing State Space (ETS) model.
 ETS models can be a good alternative when forecasting time series with trends and seasonality.
-These models include componets for error, trend, and seasonality...
+These models include components for error, trend, and seasonality...

 ```r
 # Construct an ETS model